 Your friend sends you ingredients for a recipe.
 She uses abbreviations.
-Rewrite the abbreviations so that your younger et's write cousin can follow the recipe.
+Rewrite the abbreviations so that your younger cousin can follow the recipe.

+Ingredients for icing cookies

+- /4 l milk

-Ingredients for icing cookies 1 d milk 2 ml water 6 T sugar 1 t colouring 3 g chocolate sprinkles
+- 2 ml water

+- 6 T sugar

+- 1 t colouring

+- 3 g chocolate sprinkles